etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 The term IoT is used to refer to hugely different devices -- from children's toys to industrial automation.
 In the context of this talk, we will be mostly looking at consumer devices which are very common and risky.
-Those things are
+And are in charge to use them wisely.

-typically:
+Those things are typically:

 * small, inexpensive, low-power computers
 * equipped with sensors and/or actuators